 Biking in Ghent was not always this easy.
 20 years ago the city was congested and did not have the right infrastructure to help people more around.
 The local government decided the best thing to do was to roll out a plan to turn Ghent into a cycling city.
 Since then, the bike infrastructure has improved massively and Ghent has transformed into one of the best European cycling cities.
 So if you are new to cycling in Ghent, Donkey Republic has you covered with this introduction to the basic Belgian cycling rules and the best spots to visit when you first get on the saddle.

-Safety first – Get to know the basic cycling rules in Belgium
+Safety first – Get to know the basic rules for biking in Ghent

-When biking around Ghent, you should follow the basic Belgian cycling rules:
+When biking in Ghent, you should follow the basic Belgian cycling rules: